- Archives Home →

 August 9, 2015

-Former Saddam officers form the core of a rampant ISIS hordeIf there was ever any reasonable doubt about the morality of removing Saddam Hussein in 2003, it should have vanished with the revelation, last week, that between 100 and 160 former Baathist military and security officials of the Iraqi regime hold hi...
+Former Saddam officers form the core of a rampant ISIS hordeBetween 100 and 160 former Baathist military and security officials of the Iraqi regime hold high-level positions in the ISIS terror-state.

 -